Overcoming Barriers to Exercise: No More Excuses

 By National Institute on Aging at NIH

-Here are some tips to help you overcome those barriers and improve your health.
+Here are some other tips to help you overcome those barriers and improve your health.

 Finding time to exercise